germasch/gene-cuda/case1/case1.rst

 Overview
 --------

-Basically, I'm comparing CPU to existing GPU kernels to merged larger GPU kernels.
+Basically, I'm comparing three versions, (a) CPU to (b) existing GPU kernels to (c) merged larger GPU kernels.
 You can just skip to the summary if you don't care about the details.
 In reality, I obtained these results kinda backwards, ie., once I had the big kernels working, I went back to the original small kernels, and to disabling the GPU (mostly) altogether.
 I used ``nvprof`` to collect all the data shown.

-CPU version
+CPU Version
 -----------

 The timeline for the entire run shows the expected structure: Start-up and initialization, and then 2 timesteps with 4 RK stages each.
 There's a 5th repeat of the kernel calls, maybe because of the diagnostics I turned on -- I haven't bother to look into this.